Skip to main content

 Object numberA.1959.3.1

 DescriptionFlat bottomed bowl with wide rim and central depression which humps up on the interior surface.
 Mold-made.
 Covered overall with cream colored glaze.
 Inscription around edge in blue Gothic letters containing the words "Ave Maria" and 3 syllabic exerpts from the Latin Prayer.
 Falcon in middle.
 Background fillers are disc rosettes of 3 to 7 dots encircled by a thin line, smaller random dotting, very fine stem lines, and calligraphic hooked scrolls, all executed in a silver and copper pigment.
-Broken and mended.18th century
+Broken and mended.

 mid 17th century, staff